FOOD AND DRINK

 When it happened to Ronnie and Derek, I checked they were breathing fine and intervened by gently and very carefully rubbing the neck to help break the food down, plus I slowly put drops of water in the mouth which they swallowed – this also helped shift the food.

 CYANOSIS AND BLUE TESTICLES

-In April 2019, recently suddenly suffered from cyanosis and his scrotum/testicles were slightly grey/blue/purple as a result, as well as having hypothermia and appearing generally ill (lack of appetite, hunched back and lethargy).
+In April 2019, Derek suddenly suffered from cyanosis and his scrotum/testicles were slightly grey/blue/purple as a result, as well as having hypothermia and appearing generally ill (lack of appetite, hunched back and lethargy).
 He was taken to the vet who hadn’t experienced such a young and otherwise healthy rat be presented in this way.
 Derek started to improve after being warmed up and it turned out to just be a temporary issue.
 More about this can be read in this post.

-In September 2019, started squeaking loudly when he moved in any way that caused his tail to move upwards.
+In September 2019, Ronnie started squeaking loudly when he moved in any way that caused his tail to move upwards.
 It seemed the source of the pain was at the base of the tail where it joins his back.

 I took him to the vet and, as there were no other symptoms (he was eating, drinking, defecating and urinating normally and had no loss of energy), the vet was satisfied there were no major problems and that the tail may have been slightly injured, possibly during a play-fight with Derek, and it’d cure itself.
 Something similar happened to Ronnie’s tail a few months before (but obviously to a much lesser extent in terms of pain) and that cured itself within about 10 days.